timmyomahony/django-charsleft-widget/README.md

 or

-  from django.contrib import admin from charsleft_widget.widgets import CharsLeftInput, MediaMixin
+    from django.contrib import admin
+    from charsleft_widget.widgets import CharsLeftInput, MediaMixin

-  # The MediaMixin is what loads the css and javascript only one time per admin page.
+    # The MediaMixin is what loads the css and javascript only one time per admin page
     class MyModelAdmin(MediaMixin, admin.ModelAdmin):
       pass

       # Use widget on particular instances of the form field